 (1) An individual who has been determined eligible for medicaid because of 1619 status is protected from losing medicaid benefits under this provision as long as the individual remains in 1619(a) or (b) status.

-(2) The individual may have income or resources in excess of the medicaid requirements and remain eligible for regular medicaid under the 1619 provisions.
+(2) The individual may have income or resources in excess of the medicaid standards and remain eligible for medicaid under the 1619 provisions.

-(3) If the individual's 1619 status ends, the individual's medicaid protection is lost.
+(3) When the individual's 1619 status ends, the individual's medicaid protection is lost.